-This income is then taxed in the hands of the investors as dividends, or in the case of capital gains realised by the REIT from the sale of property and distributed to investors, as capital gains (which for non-corporate US shareholders, are taxed at more favourable rates).
+This income is then taxed in the hands of the investors as dividends, or in the case of capital gains realized by the REIT from the sale of property and distributed to investors, as capital gains favourable rates).

 Currently, investors in UK quoted property companies suffer double taxation as investors pay tax on dividend income while the company pays corporation tax and capital gains.